Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Data preparation

 The governing equations are solved by the fractional step method proposed by \citet{RKincomp}.
 The time step size is determined based on our previous validation \citep{12ICCFD}.
 The second-order central difference \citep{poisson} and the QUICK method \citep{QUICK} were used for evaluating the spatial differences.
-The details of these numerical procedures are described in the \citet{mypaper2}.
+The details of these numerical procedures, including boundary conditions, are described in \citet{mypaper2}.

-The computational mesh is shown in figure \ref{fig_grid}.
+This study employs two computational grids with different domains, as depicted in figure \ref{fig_grid}.
 The grid convergence is provided in Appendix \ref{apena}.
-The far-field boundary of computational meshes is extended up to $100D$, which is used to ensure that the numerical results are not affected by the far boundary \citep{Kumar_2006}.
-In the wall-normal direction, the number of grids was $240$.
-In the wall-parallel direction, the number of grids was $590$.
+To ensure the numerical results remained unaffected by boundary effects, the far-field boundaries were extended to $100D$ for the regular grid and $200D$ for the long grid \citep{Kumar_2006}.
+In the wall-normal direction, the number of grid points was $240$ for the regular grid, and $360$ for the long grid.
+In the wall-parallel direction, the number of grid points was $590$ for the regular grid, and $730$ for the long grid.
 The height of the first layer next to the cylinder was set at $1.0 \times 10^{-3}D$ based on the DNS of \citet{cylinder4}.